gardusig/road2senior/README.md

 **The goal is to reveal how you *think*, *decide*, and *grow*.**

-Don’t shy away from failure stories — what matters is how you *responded* and what you *learned* Think of each story as a “case study” in how you operate under pressure, ambiguity, or conflict.
+Don’t shy away from failure stories — what matters is how you *responded* and what you *learned*.

 [📖 Check out some personal stories here](./preparation/personal-stories.md)